golemfoundation/wildland-client/Documentation/manpages/wl-template.rst

 :command:`wl template dump PATH/NAME`
 ----------------------------------------

-The command will output .jinja file's content.
+The command will output a template file's contents.
 If you provide template name, command will find its location and open that file.
 You can also provide the path directly.